PrassesKhadka/Extra/Sarbham.md

 [LOG]: "Duplicates:",  [5, 4, 7, 9]
 ```
 **Reasoning**
-> I have opted to use Set here to store unique values and it's average time complexity for it's operation is O(1)
+> I have opted to use Set here to store unique values and it's average time complexity for it's operation is O(1).For each value,we check whether the value is already present in the uniqueSet or not.If it is present, the value is a duplicate, and it is added to the duplicates array.If it is not present, the value is unique, and it is added to both the uniqueValues array and the uniqueSet.Then we get the resultant output.

 <br>